fdac24/news/README.md

+# Class on Oct 22, 24
+  - work on final projects

 # Class on Oct 17
+  - Engineering day (no class)
-  - Introduce MP3
+  - MP3 will be introduced on Oct 22

 # Class on Oct 15
   - Discuss MP2